Watch the path of your feet

-Despite our familiarity with the path, we still need to be careful and watch our steps.
-It could be uneven surface, cracks, broken glass, or pebbles that can cause you to lose your balance, roll your ankle and cause injury.
+Despite our familiarity with the path, we must carefully watch our steps.
+It could be uneven surfaces, cracks, broken glass, or pebbles that can cause you to lose your balance, roll your ankle and cause injury.

 And so it is with our daily lives.
-We need to be always watching the path that we are taking as Proverbs 4:26 begins.
+We must always watch the path we are taking as Proverbs 4:26 begins.

-It is primary for a Christian to walk the righteousness path.
+It is primary for a Christian to walk the righteous path.

-“And having been set free from sin, you became slaves of righteousness, Paul exhorts in Romans 6:18
+“And having been set free from sin, you became slaves of righteousness,” Paul urges in Romans 6:18

 Proverbs 21:3 says, “To do righteousness and justice is more acceptable to the Lord than sacrifice.“

 Evil is lurking everywhere.
 That is why we need to focus on our goal, who is Jesus Christ.

 We should not turn to the left nor to the right.

 Walking the righteous path means aligning our thoughts, words, and actions with the principles of love, compassion, forgiveness, and justice that Jesus exemplifies.